Registrar Home | Registrar Search:

 Examines the origins and impact of key features of the American political economy in comparative perspective.
 Considers a range of political-economic topics, including labor markets, finance, taxation, social policy, and the role of money and organized interests.
 Highlights the distinctive aspects of American political economy in terms of both institutional structure and substantive outcomes (such as poverty and inequality) by comparing the US with other nations, particularly other rich democracies.

-K. Thelen, P. Pierson
+K. Thelen, D. Caughey

 17.154 Varieties of Capitalism and Social Inequality